zammad/zammad-admin-documentation/manage/roles/index.rst

       The default role is identified in the overview of the **Manage > Roles** admin panel.

-   .. warning:: 🙅 **This role should never provide admin/agent permissions.**
+   .. warning:: 🙅 **Default roles should never provide admin/agent permissions.**